piotr-grzegorzek/shadowlands-the-rescue-api/README.md

 # About this repo

-This repo is a small REST API for [shooter game](https://github.com/PwSGiVR-2024/shooter).
+Small REST API for [shooter game](https://github.com/PwSGiVR-2024/shooter).
 It is built with express.js, typescript and drizzle.
 It utilizes docker image of postgres for easy setup and deployment.

 # Install docker (skip if already installed)